The current version of the International Standard for Testing and Investigations (ISTI) went into force on 1 January 2021.

 Like the Code, the ISTI has been drafted giving due consideration to the principles of respect for human rights, proportionality, and other applicable legal principles.

-There are four Guidelines that accompany the ISTI:
+There are five Guidelines that accompany the ISTI:

 - Guidelines for Implementing an Effective Testing Program

 - Guidelines for Gathering Information and Sharing Intelligence

 - Guidelines for Testing During a Pandemic